pokeclicker/pokeclicker-wiki/data/Items/Abomasite_description.md

 ## Description:
-Use it to mega evolve Abomasnow
+Used to mega evolve Abomasnow